Fl4gu1z0wsky/CEH/README.md

 ## :warning: ATTACKS

+**Footprinting**

+**Reconnaissance stage** - a set of processes and techniques (Footprinting, Scanning & Enumeration) to discover and collect information about a target system covertly.
+There is passive and active recon. passive is just sniffing (not interacting directly with the network) while active is for example scanning ports.

+**Scan**

+**IDLE/IPID Scanning** - We use a zombie to send a SYN/ACK packet and it increments it's IPID while sending a reset.
+We do the same for another PC but we change the source for the zombie.
+We do that again to the zombie and if the IPID has been incremented 2 times, it means the port is open.

+**SSDP Scanning** - (Simple Service Discovery Protocol) is the basis of the discovery protocol of Universal Plug and Play (UPnP) and is intended for use in residential or small office environments.

+**UDP Scanning** - send a UDP packet to various ports on the target host.
+We use it with nmap to scan UDP ports (the same as TCP ports).

+**Banner Grabbing** -  technique used to gain information about a computer system on a network and the services running on its open ports.
+We often use nmap for this and those services : HTTP (80), FTP (21) or SMTP (25).

+**Mail**

+**Email spoofing** - the fabrication of an email header in the hopes of duping the recipient into thinking the email originated from someone or somewhere other than the intended source.

+**Email Masquerading** - the perpetrator assumes the identity of a fellow network user or co-employee to trick victims into providing user credentials.
+On the contrary of email spoofing, this is done from inside the network from a stolen account.

+**Email Harvesting** - the process of obtaining lists of email addresses.

+**Email Phishing** - a type of social engineering attack often used to steal user data, including login credentials and credit card numbers.

 **SQL injection**

  **Tautology** – use of a conditional OR clause in order to have a query always TRUE.